 It’s not as if there are deep reserves of talent swelling up beneath the handful of bands discussed herein, although I haven’t quite exhausted the list of Iceland music that caught my ear.
 Then again (with no offense intended toward those two cities), how many great bands can you name from Lincoln or Kalamazoo?

 Kleenex Girl Wonder, “Room At Deserted Ranch” (1999)

-Fogged up in my room with the flu, tenth grade, working down through a spindle of CDRs that a druggie named Whitney gave me, one of them had this deep among its twenty-five grab bag four-trackers.
-I lay there feeling gauzed over and very much under the ceiling and perhaps myself rather a Kleenex Girl Wonder, with my rosy nostrils and this whole pile of indie-achy Music My Boyfriend Likes.
-“Room At Deserted Ranch” emerges through the nasal passages of one Graham Smith, in the title of one song The Strongest Man Alive, and I believe this tinny-toned, tinselly lyricist, playing all the instruments at the same time as I lay there, NyQuilling myself at midday, disc after Sharpie’d disc down the Telecaster underpass of an over-easy brain.
+Fogged up in my room with the flu, tenth grade, working down through a spindle of CDRs that a friend gave me, one of them had this deep among its twenty-five grab bag four-trackers.
+I lay there feeling gauzed over and very much under the ceiling and perhaps myself rather a Kleenex Girl Wonder, with my rosy nostrils and this whole pile of indie-achy music-my-friend-likes.
+“Room At Deserted Ranch” emerges through the nasal passages of one Graham Smith, in the title of one song The Strongest Man Alive, and I might believe the claim this tinny-toned, tinselly lyricist, playing all the instruments at the same time as I lay there, NyQuilling myself at midday, disc after Sharpie’d disc down the Telecaster underpass of an over-easy brain.